LearnersGuild/curriculum-app/modules/Movie-Search-Engine/README.md

 ## Skills

 - Can use AJAX to make HTTP requests from the browser
--  Can design the HTML & CSS using wireframes provided
+- Can convert a wireframe into HTML & CSS
 - Can design and implement a SQL schema
 - Can write JavaScript in the browser

 ## Exercise